WiMoVE-OSS/docs/docs/setup/manual/access_point.md

 You can check the configuration of FRR using the `vtysh` command.
 This command provides a stateful shell to manipulate FRR.
 More detailed documentation about vtysh can be found [here](https://docs.frrouting.org/en/latest/vtysh.html).

-## Setting Up Wimoved
+## Setting Up wimoved

-Wimoved is the daemon we provide that enables all Access Point features required for WiMoVE.
+wimoved is the daemon we provide that enables all Access Point features required for WiMoVE.
 It as well as all other dependencies need to be installed in every AP in your Wi&#8209;Fi system.

 ### Obtaining the Correct Binary

 1. Find out which architecture your access point uses by looking it up on the [OpenWrt Table of Hardware](https://openwrt.org/toh/start).
-1. Download the package for the matching architecture for your access point.
+1. Get the package for the matching architecture for your access point.
 There are three ways to achieve this:
       1. Download the binary from the latest release on the [Releases Page](https://github.com/WiMoVE-OSS/wimoved/releases)
       2. Download the binary from a recent pipeline run in our [GitHub Repository](https://github.com/WiMoVE-OSS/wimoved)
       3. Cross-Compile it yourself.
 See the [Development Guide](../../../wimoved/) for details.